 As part of this ambition, it’s aiming to minimise the impact of waste by implementing resource management measures across its supply chains.

-Of the items and goods procured at this year’s Olympics, 99% will be able to be reused or recycled.
+Of the items and goods procured at the rearranged Olympics, 99% will be able to be reused or recycled.

 It’s also aiming to reuse or recycle 65% of the waste generated from the operations of the Games.